sharetheloveio/sharethelove.io/picture-elements/tautulli-card.md

----
-description: A card that display "Now playing" episode and stats from Tautulli
----

 # Tautulli card

+_A card that display "Now playing" episode and stats from Tautulli._

 ![](../.gitbook/assets/tautulli.png)